 My aim is primarily to eat healthier and get tone.
 Because of this, I plan on eating more proteins, complex carbohydrates, and healthy fats.
 This means a lot of poultry, fish (tuna for lunch, wild salmon at least a couple days per week), oatmeal, avocado, nuts, sweet potatoes, asparagus, quinoa, and chocolate milk.
 Chocolate milk is not here as a joke–it makes a great post-workout recovery drink!
 We’ll also eat whatever random healthy foods Sarah finds at the store after consulting her healthy recipe resources.
 Some of these foods don’t taste that great (quinoa, I’m looking at you!), but if it means getting fit, I’ll get used to them.

-There is a common misconception that eating healthy is more expensive.
-This certainly can be true if all you buy is organic items from Whole Foods, but you can also get healthy and cheap items from Trader Joe’s and Whole Foods.
+There is a common misconception that eating healthy is expensive.
+This certainly can be true if all you eat now is dollar menu burgers and you switch to buying only organic items from Whole Foods, but you can also get healthy and inexpensive items from Trader Joe’s and Whole Foods.
 You can make tuna sandwiches for only the cost of tuna, bread, celery, onion, and relish.
 We actually save quite a bit of money when we eat healthy.
 All of this money we save goes right into a Disney Dining fund.
 Not only are we eating healthier, but we have that carrot to chase as we attempt to get into shape!

 My workout regime is much more traditional.
 I get up at 5:30 am every morning before work, fire up the Playstation 3 to listen to some Disney tunes or the Top 7 Must Sees with Stacy (go to Mousebits.com to get a cleaner copy that you can put on your computer or Playstation; only amateurs watch the new “Must Dos” on their home TV) and do weight training.
 You can purchase cheap weights at Wal-Mart, but I made the investment in Bowflex SelectTech 552 Adjustable Dumbbells (Pair) so that my weights wouldn’t take up so much room.
-(These go on sale about twice a year for ~$250; $350 is not a bad price, but I can’t say I’d pay that for them.
-I’d probably just get multiple dumbbells from Wal-Mart instead.)
 I do a once every three days rotation, with arms (primarily biceps and triceps) the first day; chest and back the second day; and abs and lower body the third day.

 In the evening when I get home from work, I go running around the neighborhood.
 Probably not something that needs any more explanation.
 As further “Disney motivation,” I listen to a selection of some of my favorite Disney podcasts.
 Although my podcast preferences change, right now the ones to which I primarily listen are WDW Today, WDW Radio, WEDWay Radio, Be Our Guest Podcast, and Mousetalgia.
 There are a lot of Disney podcasts out there (I’m planning on adding 2-3 more into my rotation as I ramp up my exercise regime–any suggestions?), so figure out which podcasts appeal to you, and listen to those while you run!